DDynamic-Evolution/MikoStorm/README.md

 ### Not on the TPV List.. why?

-Because I never applied and even tho I stay within TOS, I dont see a reason.
-It will be a specialized viewer.
+Because I never applied and even tho I stay within TOS, I don't see a reason to give my address and real name.
+It is a specialized viewer for creators and enthusiasts.

 <img width="1839" height="919" alt="Bildschirmfoto vom 2026-07-21 20-31-12" src="https://github.com/user-attachments/assets/44ebaa9b-3fc1-490f-926e-2c3b8156c395" />